Chapter 18.08 DEFINITIONS

 (Ord. dated 12-19-94 (part))

 Land development project.
-A project in which one or more lots are developed or redeveloped as a coordinated site for a complex of uses or structures.
-Land development projects include, but are not limited to, conservation development subdivisions, planned unit developments, and planned district developments; any development that contains more than one principal structure, one or more multifamily buildings, or more than twenty-four (24) parking spaces is a land development project.
+A project in which one or more lots, tracts, or parcels of land are developed or redeveloped as a coordinated site for a complex of uses or structures.
+Land development projects include, but are not limited to, conservation and planned district developments.

 (Ord. dated 9-7-10)